 For example, studies indicate that the subject lines using the first names of subscribers are 26% more likely to be opened.

 When it comes to open rates, desktop open rates are higher during weekdays while people are at work and on mobile, open rates occur more during the weekends when people are away from their desks.

 CTR is another primary metric that helps you assess how well your campaigns are doing.
 CTR assesses how many people have clicked on the links in your email.
 For instance, if you included a link for an offer or a Call-to-action, a CTR would measure the subscribers’ percentage that clicked on your link.

 While you are creating your email, there are some ways to boost click-through rates.
-For example, include links throughout the email at the suitable areas and add an eye-catching and noticeable Call-to-actions.
+But it should apart from spam complaints.
+For example, include links throughout the email at the suitable areas and add eye-catching and noticeable Call-to-actions.

 While you probably would like to disengage from the disengagement rate, it is a significant metric that informs you of how likely people are to dislike your email.